jeonpierre/Azure-Database-Migration/README.md

 # Azure Database Migration

-See UML Diagram for Build Architecture.
+See Azure Project PDF in Repo for UML Diagram of Build Architecture.

 # Milestone 1 - Set up the Enviroment